 Due to the strong connection between Jewish religion and nationality, which dictates that the only ethnic group practicing Judaism is the Jews, Soviet policies that affected the Jewish religion ipso facto affected the Jews and vice versa.

-Under these circumstances Jewish religious communities, as the only legitimate organs of Jewish autonomy, came to primarily and, in fact, single- during this period.
+Under these circumstances Jewish religious communities, as the only legitimate organs of Jewish autonomy, came to primarily and, in fact, single-during this period.
 Even so, all of their activities were dependent on Soviet power.
+They were constrained by the operations of the Representative of the Council for the Affairs of Religious Cults (which were carried out strictly within the politics of the CARC chairman) and by the local authority’s attitude, as well as by antireligious propaganda, which was widely disseminated throughout society.

 By April 1949, when the process of registering religious communities was completed, seven Jewish religious communities were officially registered in the Latvian SSR.
 Of these seven communities, three were subsequently closed by authorities due to Soviet policy.